JDASoftwareGroup/kartothek/docs/further_useful_features.rst

 identify and access the required subset.
 This is where *explicitly* partitioning by table columns helps.

-To see explicit partitioning in action, lets set up some data and a storage location first and store the data there with ``kartothek``:
+To see explicit partitioning in action, let's set up some data and a storage location first and store the data there with ``kartothek``:

 .. ipython:: python